oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 bobs-bookstore-oci-lb-service          LoadBalancer   10.96.121.216   <pending>     31111:31671/TCP               9s
 ```

-After a short time (typically less than a minute) the OCI load balancer will be provisioned and the
+After a short time (typically less than a minute), the OCI load balancer will be provisioned and the
 external IP address will be displayed:

 ```